 Northern Rio Grande National Heritage Area

 New Mexico Humanities Council

-The Questa History and Community Trail is a project of the Questa Creative Council.
+The Questa History Trail is a project of the Questa Creative Council.
 The QCC is a nonprofit tax-exempt organization under section 501(c)(3) of the US IRS Code.

 We thank the QCC’s current sponsors for their support of our ongoing projects:

 The Taos Community Foundation, Art Questa, Ambitions Consulting Group, Virsylvia Farms, plus many individual donors.